-- (a) The Secretary, as agent for the State, with the approval of the Governor and the General Assembly or, if the General Assembly is not in session, approval of a special committee consisting of the Joint Fiscal Committee and the Chairs of the House and Senate Committees on Transportation, is authorized to lease or otherwise arrange for the continued operation of all or any State-owned railroad property to any responsible person, provided that approval for the operation, if necessary, is granted by the federal Surface Transportation Board under 49 C.F.R.
-Part 1150 (certificate to construct, acquire, or operate railroad lines).
-The transaction shall be subject to any further terms and conditions as in the opinion of the Secretary are necessary and appropriate to accomplish the purpose of this chapter. - (b) To preserve continuity of service on State-owned railroads, the Secretary may enter into a short-term lease or operating agreement, for a term not to exceed six months, with a responsible railroad operator.
-Within 10 days of entering into any lease or agreement, the Secretary shall report the details of the transaction to the members of the House and Senate Committees on Transportation. - (c) The Secretary shall notify the House and Senate Committees on Transportation or, if the General Assembly is not in session, the Joint

-Transportation Oversight Committee when there are 12 months remaining on the operating lease for any State-owned railroad, and when there are 12 months remaining on a lease extension for the operating lease for any State-owned railroad.

-- \ \ \ Traffic Control Devices; Adoption of MUTCD Revisions \ \ \
+(a) The Secretary, as agent for the State, with the approval of the Governor and the General Assembly or, if the General Assembly is not in session, approval of a special committee consisting of the Joint Fiscal Committee and the Chairs of the House and Senate Committees on Transportation, is

+- (b) To preserve continuity of service on State-owned railroads, the Secretary may enter into a short-term lease or operating agreement, for a term not to exceed six months, with a responsible railroad operator.
+Within 10 days of entering into any lease or agreement, the Secretary shall report the details of the transaction to the members of the House and Senate Committees on Transportation. - (c) The Secretary shall notify the House and Senate Committees on Transportation or, if the General Assembly is not in session, the Joint Transportation Oversight Committee when there are 12 months remaining on the operating lease for any State-owned railroad, and when there are 12 months remaining on a lease extension for the operating lease for any State-owned railroad. - \ \ \ Traffic Control Devices; Adoption of MUTCD Revisions \ \ \ - Sec.
+32. 23 V.S.A. § 1025 is amended to read:

 § 1025.
+STANDARDS
-STANDARDS - (a) The U.S. Department of Transportation Federal Highway

-Administration's Manual on Uniform Traffic Control Devices for Streets and Highways (MUTCD) for streets and highways, as amended, shall be the standards for all traffic control signs, signals, and markings within the State.
+- (a) The U.S. Department of Transportation Federal Highway Administration's Manual on Uniform Traffic Control Devices for Streets and Highways (MUTCD) for streets and highways, as amended, shall be the standards for all traffic control signs, signals, and markings within the State.
 Revisions to the MUTCD shall be adopted according to the implementation or compliance dates established in federal rules. - (b) The latest revision of the MUTCD shall be adopted upon its effective date except in the case of To the extent consistent with federal law, projects beyond a preliminary state of design that are anticipated to be constructed within two years of the otherwise applicable effective date; such projects may be constructed according to the MUTCD standards applicable at the design stage. - (c) Existing signs, signals, and markings shall be valid until such time as they are replaced or reconstructed.
-When new traffic control devices are erected or placed or existing traffic control devices are replaced or repaired, the equipment, design, method of installation, placement, or repair shall conform with the MUTCD.
+When new traffic control devices are erected or placed or existing traffic control devices are replaced or repaired, the equipment, design, method of installation, placement, or repair shall conform with the MUTCD. - (b)(d) The standards of the MUTCD shall apply for both State and local authorities as to traffic control devices under their respective jurisdiction.

-- (b)(d) The standards of the MUTCD shall apply for both State and local authorities as to traffic control devices under their respective jurisdiction. - (e)(e) Traffic and control signals at intersections with exclusive pedestrian walk cycles shall be of sufficient duration to allow a pedestrian to leave the curb and travel across the roadway before opposing vehicles receive a green light.
-Determination of the length of the signal shall take into account the circumstances of persons with ambulatory disabilities. - \ \ \ MileageSmart; Income Eligibility \ \ \ - Sec.
-43. 19 V.S.A. § 2903 is amended to read:
+(e)(e) Traffic and control signals at intersections with exclusive pedestrian walk cycles shall be of sufficient duration to allow a pedestrian to leave the curb and travel across the roadway before opposing vehicles receive a green light.
+Determination of the length of the signal shall take into account the circumstances of persons with ambulatory disabilities.

+\ \ \ Reporting Requirements; Repeal \ \ \

+Sec.
+33. 19 V.S.A. § 7(k) is amended to read: